sumeetghimire/nodejs-role-permissions/README.md

 });
 </code></pre>

-Note: Ensure that your authentication middleware sets `req.user` with the user information.
+Note: Ensure that the user ID is sent to the middleware through the authentication process.

 <h1>Upcoming Features</h1>
-In the next update, I have plan to introduce a permission feature alongside the existing roles functionality.
-Stay tuned for the upcoming release to enhance the capabilities of your application.
+<p>In the next update, we're excited to introduce a comprehensive permission management feature to complement our existing roles functionality.
+This enhancement will empower you with more fine-grained control over user access, allowing you to tailor permissions to meet the specific needs of your application.
+Get ready for a more versatile and powerful user access management system!</p>